 Does this financial product have a sustainable investment objective?
-Yes ● X No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy 7 to promote and a contract (2, 5, It will make a minimum of sustainable investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments attained.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are
+X No It will make a minimum of X It promotes Environmental/Social (E/S) sustainable investments with an characteristics and while it does not have as its environmental objective: % objective a sustainable investment, it will have a minimum proportion of 5% of sustainable investments in economic activities that with an environmental objective in economic qualify as environmentally sustainable under the EU activities that qualify as environmentally Taxonomy sustainable under the EU Taxonomy in economic activities that do X with an environmental objective in economic not qualify as activities that do not qualify as environmentally environmentally sustainable sustainable under the EU Taxonomy under the EU Taxonomy with a social objective It will make a minimum of It promotes E/S characteristics, but will not make any sustainable investments with a sustainable investments social objective: % indicators measure how the environmental or the environmental or social characteristics promoted by the financial product are attained.